jprjr/docker-tinynode/README.md

 * `jprjr/tinynode` is the name of the image
 * `myapp/app.js` is the argument you're passing to `forever` - since the image's working directory is `/home/default` you can use a relative path.

-If you need more ports, you can just add more `-p` arguments, nd if you need to mount more folders, just add more `-v` arguments, etc. You could replace `myapp/app.js` with `-w myapp/app.js` and forever will autoreload the script when the file changes.
+If you need more ports, you can just add more `-p` arguments, and if you need to mount more folders, just add more `-v` arguments, etc. You could replace `myapp/app.js` with `-w myapp/app.js` and forever will autoreload the script when the file changes.